qiime2/dev-docs/source/glossary.rst

      that directory.

    Artifact
-     A QIIME 2 :term:`Result` that countains data to operate on.
+     A QIIME 2 :term:`Result` that contains data to operate on.

    Deployment
      An installation of QIIME 2 as well as zero-or-more :term:`interfaces